The Garden Club of the Halifax Country

 happening now?

-• The landscape architect Jake Stehr from Zev Cohen has designed the park transformation.
+• Landscape architect, Jake Stehr, from Zev Cohen designed the park transformation.

-• The invasive and non- native plants have been identified and removed, irrigation corrected for native plants, and electricity for the water feature which will nurture pollinators and wildlife has been installed .
+• The native plants have been identified, irrigation installed for native plants, and the water feature is nurturing pollinators and wildlife.

 WE Need